rblopes/generator-phaser-plus/slushfile.js/generators/default/templates/README.md

 npm run clean # Delete temporary and distribution build files.
 ```

-<small>Also, you may want to install Gulp and Bower globally, but you are not
+(Also, you may want to install Gulp globally, but you are not required to do
-required to do so.</small>
+so.)

 Should you consider distributing your game as an open source project, please
 [include a LICENSE file][lcnc] in your project root.